Eschatologue/CM_wiki/docs/class/monk/mercy.md

 ### Level 11: Flurry of Healing and Harm

-When you use Flurry of Blows, you can now replace each of the **:rsc-a: Unarmed Strike**{ .rsc } with a use of your Hand of Healing, without spending **:class-phb24-monk: Focus Point(s)** for the healing.
+When you use Flurry of Blows, you can now replace each of the **:rsc-a: Unarmed Strike**{.rsc} with a use of your Hand of Healing, without spending **:class-phb24-monk: Focus Point(s)** for the healing.

-In addition, when you make an **:rsc-a: Unarmed Strike**{ .rsc } with Flurry of Blows and deal damage, you can use Hand of Harm with that strike without spending the **:class-phb24-monk: Focus Point(s)** for Hand of Harm.
+In addition, when you make an **:rsc-a: Unarmed Strike**{.rsc} with Flurry of Blows and deal damage, you can use Hand of Harm with that strike without spending the **:class-phb24-monk: Focus Point(s)** for Hand of Harm.
 You can still use Hand of Harm only once per turn.

 You can use these benefits a total number of times equal to your Wisdom modifie (minimum of once).
 You regain all expended use when you finish a **:rest-long: Long Rest**.

 ### Level 17: Hand of Ultimate Mercy

 Your mastery of life energy opens the door to the ultimate mercy.
-As a **:rsc-a: Magic**{ .rsc } action, you can touch the corpse of a creature that died within the past 24 hours and expend 5 **:class-phb24-monk: Focus Point(s)**.
+As a **:rsc-a: Magic**{.rsc} action, you can touch the corpse of a creature that died within the past 24 hours and expend 5 **:class-phb24-monk: Focus Point(s)**.
 The creature then returns to life, regaining a number of hit points equal to 4d10 + your Wisdom modifier.
 If the creature died while subject to any of the following conditions, it revives with them removed: Blinded, Deafened, Paralyzed, Poisoned, or Stunned.

 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.